Kevinator9000/fintech_challenge_12/README.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 If you do not recommend any of the models, please justify your reasoning.

+The oversampled model seems to perform better than the first model.
+I believe it is the better model because the recall jumps from 0.91 to 0.99 for risky borrowers.
+In this domain, '0' or risky borrowers is priorized since the company can simply perform a manual analysis if someone is flagged.
+The oversampled model does a good job raising risky borrowers recall while maintaing a recall of 0.99 for healthy lenders.
+Overall I would recommend the oversampled model since it protects against risky borrowers effectively.

 ---
 ## Contributors